hokus15/pioniq/README.md

 scan on
 ```

 You will get a list of all Bluetooth devices in range.

-Here should also appear your OBD2 dongle.
+Here should also appear your OBDII dongle.

 You will also see the device address (Format: XX: XX: XX: XX: XX: XX).
 Note down this address because it's important for the next steps!.

-Please in all the following commands replace `XX:XX:XX:XX:XX:XX` with the address of your OBD2 dongle.
+Please replace `XX:XX:XX:XX:XX:XX` with the address of your OBDII dongle for next steps.

-Once identified your OBD2 device on the list type :
+Once identified your OBDII device on the list type :
 ```
 pair XX:XX:XX:XX:XX:XX
 ```

 Now you have to enter the device code.
+Usually it's `1234` or `0000`, see your OBDII instructions manual to find yours.

-Mostly it is “1234”or “0000”.
-If that worked, you still have to trust the device in general, so this procedure does not have to be repeated permanently:
+If that worked, you still have to trust the device, so you don't need to pair the device every time:
 ```
 trust XX:XX:XX:XX:XX:XX
 ```

-To be able to access the OBD2 dongle, it must be integrated as a serial device.
+To be able to access the OBDII dongle, it must be integrated as a serial device.
 This needs to be done after each restart.

-To do this, we add the following line to the file `/etc/rc.local`
+To create your OBDII dongle as a serial device, add the following line to the file `/etc/rc.local`:
 ```
 sudo rfcomm bind hci0 XX:XX:XX:XX:XX:XX 1
 ```